ekaf/wordnet-prolog/README.md

 ## Other Prolog versions of WordNet

-The wordnet-prolog repository also includes alternative branches with Prolog versions of WordNet 3.0 and Open English WordNet 2022.
+The wordnet-prolog repository also includes alternative branches with Prolog versions of WordNet 3.0 and Open English Wordnet.

 ## Utilities:

+The following are standard Prolog programs, intended for compatibility with the ISO-Prolog standard:

-_wn_morphy.pl_ is a SWI-prolog lemmatizer, similar to _morphy_, the morphological processor from WordNet.
+_wn_morphy.pl_ is a Prolog lemmatizer, similar to _morphy_, the morphological processor from WordNet.

-_wn_valid.pl_ is a SWI-prolog program testing for some potential issues in WordNet:
+_wn_valid.pl_ is a Prolog program testing for some potential issues in WordNet:

 - check_keys: ambiguous sense keys, pointing to more than one synset
 - symcheck: missing symmetry in the symmetric relations